Updated August 22, 2022

-Due to health guidelines and school construction, this year will be very different from other years and may change as new events occur.
+Due to ongoing school construction and our upcoming move, events and procedures vary from other years and may change as new events occur.
 Please read the information below carefully and check the updated date at the top of the page to see if it has changed since you last checked.

 SCHOOL REOPENS THE TUESDAY AFTER LABOUR DAY.